 The Information Technology major is designed around the ACM curricula guidelines.
 You will take foundation courses in databases, networking, system administration, web systems, and human-computer interaction.
 You will also study areas such as networks security, system administration, and web systems in more depth.
 In addition, you will take foundational mathematics courses such as Statistics and Applied Discrete Mathematics.
 You will complete at least one internship, which allows you to apply your classroom knowledge in a real-world situation working for a local company.

-The Information Technology major can prepare you for careers insystem administration, Web design and development, network administration, and network security.
+The Information Technology major can prepare you for careers in system administration, Web design and development, network administration, and network security.
 In the book 100 Fastest-Growing Careers, the number two spot was computer network systems, and database administrators.
-Recent IT graduates have worked in positions such as Information Systems Manager at Travelers, Technical Support Specialist at M.I.T., Support Analyst at McKesson Health IT, Systems Administrator at Cyberark and Configuration Analyst at Financial Partners, Inc.
+Recent IT graduates have worked in positions such as Information Systems Manager at Travelers, Technical Support Specialist at M.I.T., Support Analyst at McKesson Health IT, End User Support Specialist at EpiCenter ERP, Systems Engineer at General Dynamics Mission Systems, Systems Administrator at Cyberark, and Configuration Analyst at Financial Partners, Inc.

 Clubs & Organizations